e9x/krunker.zip/docs/visual.md

 # ESP Settings

-This documentation provides an overview of the recommended settings for the ESP (Extra Sensory Perception) features in this mod.
+This documentation provides an overview of the recommended settings for the ESP (Extra Sensory Perception) features in this cheat.
 These features include nametags, chams, boxes, and tracers.

 ## Nametags